-- (a) If the regional CIS/EI program determines that a child is eligible for early intervention services more than 45 days but fewer than 90 days before that child's third birthday the regional CIS/EI must provide transition notification to the LEA where the child resides as soon as possible. - (b) If the regional CIS/EI program determines that a child is eligible for early intervention services more than 45 days but fewer than 90 days before that child's third birthday the regional CIS/EI must provide transition notification as soon as possible to the Part C State office after determining eligibility.
+- (a) If the regional CIS/EI program determines that a child is eligible for early intervention services more than forty-five45 days but fewer than ninety90 days before that child's third birthday the regional CIS/EI must provide transition notification to the LEA where the child resides as soon as possible. - (b) If the regional CIS/EI program determines that a child is eligible for early intervention services more than forty-five45 days but fewer than ninety90 days before that child's third birthday the regional CIS/EI must provide transition notification as soon as possible to the Part C State office after determining eligibility. - (c) The Part C State office will provide written notification as soon as possible to the AOE for all children determined eligible for early intervention services more than forty-five45 days but fewer than ninety90 days before their third birthday. - (d) If a child is referred to the regional CIS/EI program fewer than forty-five45 days before their third birthday, the regional CIS/EI program is not required to conduct an initial evaluation, assessment or initial IFSP meeting.
+If that child may be potentially eligible for Part B services, the regional CIS/EI, with parental consent, must refer the child to the LEA where the child resides.